kubos/kubos-cli/README.md

 $ sudo kubos update
 ```

-Display a list of all the available release versions `kubos versions` - Note: The versions available to you may different than the following example
+Display a list of all the available release versions `kubos versions` - Note: The versions available to you may be different than the following example
 ```
 $ kubos versions

-Availalbe versions are:
+Available versions are:
 v0.0.0
 v0.0.1
 v0.0.2